Ireland in April has, like most months, pros and cons, as I’ve learned over the last 33 years spent here.

 Yes!
 The days are longer (sun rises at 06:23 and sets at 20:00 from mid-April) and the weather tends to be dry and mild – perfect for exploring!

-Is the weather in Ireland in April good or bad?
+What is the weather in Ireland in April like?

 The weather in Ireland in April tends to be mild and dry.
-Average high temperatures can rise to a mild 13°C, while the average lows tend to hover at around 4°C.
+Ireland gets average lows of 4°C/39°F and average highs of 13°C/55°F in April.